A Guide to the Complaints Process of the News Broadcasting & Digital Standards Authority

 Who can make a complaint?

-Any person aggrieved can make a complaint to the Authority in regard to a programme broadcast by a Member / Associate Member of the NBDA.
+Any person aggrieved can make a complaint to the Authority in regard to a broadcast on a channel/publication on a digital platform by a Member / Associate Member of the NBDA.

 How to make a complaint?

-A complaint must be made in writing, either in English or Hindi, and must include the following:
+A complaint must be made in writing, either in English or Hindi, and must include the following details:

-• Copy of the complaint letter sent to the broadcaster;
+• Copy of the complaint sent to the broadcaster/digital publisher;

-• Copy of reply received from the concerned broadcaster ;
+• Copy of reply received from the concerned broadcaster/digital publisher;

-• Short summary of what the complainant is aggrieved of, in particular what precept of the Code has been breached (detailed in the section 'What can I complain about? of this booklet).
+• A short summary of what the complainant is aggrieved of, in particular what precept of the Code has been breached (detailed in the section 'What can I complain about? of this booklet).

 • All relevant documentary or other material, if any, in support of the complaint.

-It is important to include all the above details.
-To assist complainants, a 'Complaint Form' is available on the website at www.nbdanewdelhi.com or it can be obtained from the NBDA office.
+To assist complainants, a 'Complaint Form' is available on the website at www.nbdanewdelhi.com or it can be obtained by sending an email to authority@nbdanewdelhi.com .

-Which broadcasters are within the scope of the Authority?
+Which broadcasters/ digital publishers are within the scope of the Authority?

-A complaint must be made to the Broadcaster within a reasonable time not exceeding 7 (seven) days from the date of the first broadcast.
+A complaint must be made to the concerned broadcaster/digital publisher within a reasonable time not exceeding 15 (fifteen) days from the date of the first broadcast/publication.

-To whom should the first complaint be made?
+To whom should the first complaint be made at the first level of redressal i.e., the Broadcaster/Digital Publisher ?

-A complaint should be addressed to and dealt with by the Legal Head of the concerned Broadcaster, whose specific designation, address and other correspondence details is available on the websites of the NBDA and of the concerned Broadcaster.
+A complaint should be addressed to and dealt with by the Compliance Officer of the concerned Broadcaster/Digital Publisher, whose specific designation, address and other correspondence details are available on the website of the NBDA at https://www.nbdanewdelhi.com/whom-to-complaint and is also on the website of the concerned Broadcaster/Digital Publisher under “Complaint Redressal”.

 Is there a time limit to file a complaint before the Authority?

-A complaint shall be filed before the Authority within 14 (fourteen) days from the date of receipt of a response from the Broadcaster, or, if the Broadcaster does not respond, within 14 (fourteen) days from the date when the aforesaid period provided for the Broadcaster to respond expires.
+A complaint shall be filed before the Authority within 15 (fifteen) days from the date of receipt of a response from the Broadcaster/Digital Publisher, or, if the Broadcaster/Digital Publisher, does not respond, within 15 (fifteen) days from the date when the aforesaid period provided for the Broadcaster/Digital Publisher, to respond expires.

 Can delay in filing a complaint to the Authority be condoned?

-The Authority if it is satisfied that the complainant has acted deligently and that the delay in filing the complaint within the prescribed period has been caused for reasons not of the complainant's making and/or for other sufficient cause, condone the delay and entertain a complaint.
+The Authority if it is satisfied that the complainant has acted diligently and that the delay in filing the complaint within the prescribed period has been caused for reasons not of the complainant's making and/or for other sufficient cause, condone the delay and entertain a complaint.
+The delay can be condoned at both first and second level of redressal.

 In which language can the complaint be made?

 The complaint can be made in English or Hindi.
-If the supporting documents are in the vernacular, true translations thereof in English or Hindi must be filed along with the complaint.
+If the complaint and the supporting documents are in the vernacular, true translations thereof in English or Hindi must be filed along with the complaint.

 What will happen to your complaint?

-Not later than 14 (fourteen) days from the date of receipt of a complaint complete in all respects, the Authority will issue notice to the concerned broadcaster to show cause why action should not be taken under the Regulations.
+Not later than 14 (fourteen) days from the date of receipt of a complaint complete in all respects, the Authority will issue notice to the concerned broadcaster/digital publisher to show cause why action should not be taken under the Regulations.

-How does a broadcaster respond to a complaint ?
+How does a broadcaster/digital publisher respond to a complaint ?

-• On receipt of the complaint or written statement, the Chairperson and/or Authority may, if considered necessary, call for any documents or other material from either the respondent Broadcaster or the complainant.
+• On receipt of the complaint or written statement, the Chairperson and/or Authority may, if considered necessary, call for any documents or other material from either the respondent Broadcaster/Digital Publisher or the complainant.

 What happens if the complainant or the respondent does not appear?